Health Humanities Lab

 All students, faculty, staff, and community members are welcome to join.
 If you are interested in joining the HHL, please contact Chris Cynn.

-Thank you to the Office of Health Equity, the Honors College, the East Marshall Street Well Project, and the School of the Arts for their support and collaboration with the HRC Health Humanities Lab.
+Thank you to the Office of Health Initiatives, the Honors College, the East Marshall Street Well Project, and the School of the Arts for their support and collaboration with the HRC Health Humanities Lab.

 Meet the Team